5 Steps to Following An Elimination Diet:

 People who can especially benefit from doing an elimination diet include the following:

-• Anyone with known food allergies that is still experiencing symptoms (since oftentimes one type of allergy, such as gluten, can be linked to other kinds of sensitivities, such as dairy)
+- Anyone with known food allergies who is still experiencing symptoms (since oftentimes one type of allergy, such as gluten, can be linked to other kinds of sensitivities, such as dairy)

 Foods to Include During the Elimination Diet